geobreed/zettelnotes/resource/Planet Money/2008/09/p(080917) 2 Naked Short Selling, Meet Moral Hazard.md

 			- like selling an item you don't own
 			- it's a relic of the past of stock characteristic
 			- about the difficulty to transfer rights that making 'not providing product at the time of sale' more permissible
+			- there is still a limit to delay providing the stock sold

 ----
 # Article